 \section{Abstract}

-This work describes the optical design of the EXperiment for Cryogenic Large-Aperture Intensity Mapping (EXCLAIM).
+This work describes the design and implementation of optics for EXCLAIM, the EXperiment for Cryogenic Large-Aperture Intensity Mapping.
 EXCLAIM is a balloon-borne telescope that will measure integrated line emission from carbon monoxide (CO) at redshifts $z<1$ and ionized carbon ([CII]) at redshifts $z = 2.5-3.5$ to probe star formation over cosmic time in cross-correlation with galaxy redshift surveys.
-The EXCLAIM instrument will observe at frequencies of $420$--$540$~GHz using six microfabricated silicon integrated spectrometers with spectral resolving power $R = 512$ coupled to kinetic inductance detectors (KIDs).
+The EXCLAIM instrument is designed to observe at frequencies of $420$--$540$~GHz using six microfabricated silicon integrated spectrometers with spectral resolving power $R = 512$ coupled to kinetic inductance detectors (KIDs).
 A completely cryogenic telescope cooled to a temperature below 5~K provides low-background observations between narrow atmospheric lines in the stratosphere.
 Off-axis reflective optics use a $90$-cm primary mirror to provide $4.2^\prime$ full-width at half-maximum (FWHM) resolution at the center of the EXCLAIM band over a field of view of $22.5^\prime$.
-Illumination of the $1.7$~K cold stop combined with blackened baffling at multiple places in the optical system ensures low ($< -40$~dB) edge illumination of the primary to minimize spill onto warmer elements at the top of the dewar.
+Illumination of the $1.7$~K cold stop combined with blackened baffling at multiple places in the optical system ensure low ($< -40$~dB) edge illumination of the primary to minimize spill onto warmer elements at the top of the dewar.